m-haritonov/docs/en/web/incomingOrders/createIncomingOrder.md

 birthday | Customer’s birthday in a `Y-m-d` format.
-By default, it is not transmitted. address | Customer’s address; by default, it is not transmitted comment | Online order comment; by default, it is not transmitted products | Product list payment | Payment information; by default, it is not transmitted promotion | List of promotions to be applied to the order
+By default, it is not transmitted. address | Customer’s address; by default, it is not transmitted comment | Online order comment; by default, it is not transmitted service_mode | Order type: 1 — in the hall, 2 — takeaway, 3 — delivery products | Product list payment | Payment information; by default, it is not transmitted promotion | List of promotions to be applied to the order